sannepetersen/Bioinformatics-thesis-project/README.md

 # Kinetic data analysis
 For the kinetic experiments the files are named exp1... up to and until exp14 ....
 This contains the raw data as csv file.
+To read the raw data and look at the plots and calculate GR etc. the R file called 96-well plate per row.R is used.
+There are separate files to analyse and plot the GR and yield distribution for the washed vs not washed experiment, the HEPES experiment, the water experiment, the different initial dilutions experiment, the reproduction experiment and the the salt experiments.
+There is a separate R file with also the data of one measurement bench experiment (exp 13).

 # Broad growth screen analysis
 Start with opening the file Loading data.R where the control data can be loaded and plotted from (no strain growth).